WillistonStateCSCI/CSCI124-CH08EXS/README.md

 ## CH08EX07
 Program illustrating how arrays are passed as actual parameters in a function call.
 (Uses same functions as CH08EX06)
 ## CH08EX08
-Program illustrating how to use a sequential search in a program
+Program illustrating how to use a sequential search in a program.
+## CH08EX09
+Program illustrating how to use a selection sort in a program.